-- Re-orientatating the stratey of the GI office in the UK to have substantial focus on global health activities.
+- Re-orientating the strategy of the GI office in the UK to have a substantial focus on global health activities.

 - Building senior researcher capacity in GI offices in India and China.

-- Developing and implementing a specific stratey for engagement in sub-Saharan Africa.
+- Developing and implementing a specific strategy for engagement in sub-Saharan Africa.

 - Developing and implementing a specific strategy for engagement with international NGOs, foundations and multilateral agencies.